By Russ and Tiña De Maris

 Maybe the root of your replacement need isn’t as dramatic – perhaps it’s cracked, faded or just plain ugly from the elements.
 Regardless of the cause, replacing an RV skylight isn’t a difficult task, nor particularly time-consuming.
 It just needs to be done right.
 Here’s the skinny:

 While you may be able to pick up a skylight at a local RV parts house, we found ours on the Internet on ebay, focusing on (not surprisingly) a strong skylight.
 The picture of the fellow standing on a skylight caught our fancy, and as the costs weren’t a great deal higher for the super-duper strength skylight, we ordered one.
 Took a few days to arrive.
 Of course, we had to know the size of the skylight to order.
 Yep, take your tape measure up topside and get the width and length, measuring along the outside edges of the skylight where it meets the roof.

 While we were at it, we ordered sealant specifically designed for skylights.
 It’s a butyl-based compound that meets specifications for EPDM roofs, but also works with fiberglass and metal.
-Our pick, Surebond SB140 skylight sealant, set us back less than $15 and has proved leak-free.
-You’ll find it on Amazon.
+Our pick, Surebond SB140 skylight sealant, has proved leak-free.
+You’ll find it here.